‘Dancing With the Stars’: Tonya Harding’s Controversial Casting On ABC’s All-Athletes Season Has Fans Fired Up

 — Dancing with the Stars (@DancingABC) April 13, 2018

-The fact that Tonya Harding is being celebrated with a spot on the hit ABC reality show did not go unnoticed by Dancing With the Stars fans, who questioned the casting move.
+The fact that Tonya Harding is being celebrated with a spot on the hit ABC reality show did not go unnoticed by Dancing with the Stars fans, who questioned the casting move.
 Several fans took to Twitter to comment on the controversial casting of Tonya Harding, while others joked that this season’s contestants better watch their knees.
 A few fans pointed out that it has been over 20 years since Tonya Harding’s infamous incident and that it’s time to move on.

 ABC has not commented on the Tonya Harding casting controversy, but you can see some of the Dancing with the Stars fans’ tweets below.